Jessie Wallace: Personal life

-After coming to fame in EastEnders, her personal life became the focus of many tabloid newspapers.
-She entered the soap cast in the later stages of a three-year relationship with Majorca based ex-criminal, Paul Whitworth.
-After being warned by BBC executives, she split with Whitworth, and had a holiday romance with 25-year-old American, Andy Burton, who immediately sold his story.
+When Wallace joined EastEnders, her personal life became the focus of many tabloid newspapers.
+She had been in a three-year relationship with Majorca-based ex-criminal Paul Whitworth.
+After being warned by BBC executives, she split with Whitworth and had a holiday romance with 25-year-old man, who subsequently sold his story.

-In 2003, Wallace was suspended from EastEnders by the BBC for excess drinking, partying and adverse publicity; she returned to the soap, but was then stopped by police and arrested for drink driving, being one and half times over the limit.
-The BBC offered her counselling and while attending county court for sentencing, she was accompanied by a policeman, Dave Morgan, in case she was accosted by fans.
-The couple started dating, and then moved in together after Wallace confirmed she was pregnant.
-Wallace gave birth to daughter Tallulah Lilac on 2 November 2004, but the couple split up shortly afterwards, with Wallace's lawyers placing a gag order on Morgan.
+In November 2003, Wallace was suspended from EastEnders by the BBC for excess drinking, partying, and adverse publicity.
+She returned to the soap but was then stopped by police and arrested for drink driving, with a blood alcohol level one-and-a-half times over the limit.
+The BBC offered her counselling and while attending county court for sentencing she was accompanied by a policeman, Dave Morgan.
+Morgan and Wallace began dating.
+She gave birth to their daughter on 2 November 2004, but the couple split up shortly afterwards, with Wallace's lawyers placing a gag order on Morgan.

-In a later tabloid story in late 2007, whilst Wallace was filming Wild at Heart in Johannesburg with her cousin Jonathan and daughter Tallulah, her best friend, Stefan, suggested she still regularly took ketamine.
-Wallace admitted, at one point, taking drugs, but denied taking them since the birth of her daughter.
+In a tabloid story which surfaced in September 2007 whilst Wallace was filming Wild at Heart in Johannesburg with others, one of whom suggested she still regularly took ketamine.
+Wallace admitted, at one point, to taking drugs, but denied taking them since the birth of her daughter.

-In early 2020, Wallace was suspended from EastEnders again by the BBC, with a two-month suspension incurred due to an "incident while filming".
+In January 2020, Wallace was suspended from EastEnders again by the BBC, with a two-month suspension due to an "incident while filming".

+In March 2022, Wallace became a grandmother for the first time, after her daughter gave birth to a son.

 In June 2022, Wallace was arrested after she assaulted a police officer outside a nightclub in Bury St Edmunds.
 She was released without charge but received a conditional caution.
 In response, Wallace was issued a warning for "unacceptable behaviour" by EastEnders bosses.